Monday, December 15, 2008

 I've never made my own yogurt before, but I'm going to start.
 It's cheaper and more environmentally friendly to make your own than to buy a big plastic tub of it every week at the market (if you eat as much as I do).
 Wish me luck in my experiment!

 Yoghurt was first introduced to the United States by Armenian immigrants Sarkis and Rose Colombosian, who started "Colombo and Sons Creamery" in Andover, Massachusetts in 1929.
 Colombo Yogurt was originally delivered around New England in a horse-drawn wagon inscribed with the Armenian word "madzoon" which was later changed to "yogurt", the Turkish name of the product, as Turkish was the lingua franca between immigrants of the various Near Eastern ethnicities who were the main consumers at that time.
 Yoghurt's popularity in the United States was enhanced in the 1950s and 60's when it was presented as a health food.
-By the late 20th century yoghurt had become a common American food item and Colombo Yogurt was sold to General Mills in 1993.
+By the late 20th century yoghurt had become a common American food item and Colombo Yogurt was sold to General Mills in 1993.-wikipedia

 Yogurt is tasty and has medicinal uses.
 Use it to treat infections and an upset tummy.
 Always use plain yogurt with live and active cultures.
 Add your own flavors with fresh fruits, nuts, herbs, and spices.
 For a healthy snack I add uncooked oats or spelt flakes to yogurt with raisins, walnuts, and fruit preserves.
 So much better than ice cream!
 Keep the high fructose corn syrup and dyes out of your yogurt!